Pharmacy FAQs – Member Services

-- ARTARx will not be mandatory for ARTA members.
-Due to provincial regulations, ARTARx services will not be available to members residing outside of Alberta.
+- ARTARx is not mandatory for ARTA members.
+Due to provincial regulations, ARTARx services are limited to the pharmacy service zone.

 - ARTA members not wanting to use ARTARx will have the choice to select another ARTA coverage plan (Total Health, Ultimate Health, etc).
 Coverage will be provided as before, with no interruptions.

-- ARTARx plan members will be encouraged to use the pharmacy for chronic use medications (blood pressure, diabetes, cholesterol, etc.) with increased coverage levels (100%).
+- ARTARx plan members are encouraged to use the pharmacy for chronic use medications (blood pressure, diabetes, cholesterol, etc.) with increased coverage levels (100%).
 This coverage is reduced to 50% for any chronic use prescriptions filled by another pharmacy.

 - Some exceptions are for temperature-controlled products like insulin, as well as narcotics and emergency access medications.

 - Drugs used for short or limited periods (antibiotics, some pain relief products) will continue to be covered at 80% regardless of where they are filled.

 What happens if I need my chronic medications in an emergency situation?

 The priority of ARTARx is to provide members with chronic health condition support.
 In the case of extenuating circumstances, the emergency release of chronic-use medication can be provided at a local pharmacy with the same coverage level as other ARTA health plans.
 Our partners at Green Shield Canada will support local pharmacies with how to submit claims in this situation.

 Where is the ARTA Chronic health conditions list?